 8. Allow cake to cool to room temperature.

-9. Melt the white chocolate in a microwave safe bowl, gently in the microwave, using 15-30 second intervals, stirring until melted.
+9. Melt the white chocolate in a microwave-safe bowl, gently in the microwave, using 15-30 second intervals, stirring until melted.
 Cool to room temperature.

-10. Combine the egg whites and sugar in bowl of mixer.
-Place bowl over pot of simmering water so that the water comes a third of the way up the bowl.
-Whisk the egg whites till just hot to the touch, about 1-2 minutes.
+10. Combine the egg whites and sugar in the bowl of a mixer.
+Place the bowl over a pot of simmering water so that the water comes a third of the way up the bowl.

-11. Use mixer on high to whip the eggs until thick and cooled to room temperature, about 5 minutes.
-Turn mixer speed to medium and add butter by tablespoon, making sure butter is mixed in before adding the next tablespoon.
-Add the chocolate and vanilla and mix until smooth.
-If the icing is too runny, refrigerate briefly until it thickens.
+13. Turn the mixer speed to medium and add butter by tablespoon, making sure butter is mixed in before adding the next tablespoon.

 Notes